 pipeline: build: image: ruby commands: - gem install bundler - bundle install - bundle exec jekyll build

 ruby container, install bundler, use bundler to install

 the project's dependencies.
 After which we test to see if the repo still builds.

-Awesome, we have set up continous integration to make sure the site doesn’t
+Awesome, we have set up continuous integration to make sure the site doesn't

-break randomly but we still need to be deeploy changes automatically.
+break randomly but we still need to deploy changes automatically.
 Since the

 previous step built the site ( into the